simonhearne/reporting_api/docs/README.md

 ## Limitations

-Currently the Agent integration cannot exist independently, as the filebeat http_endpoint module does not support the HTTP OPTIONS preflight request mechanism.
+Currently the Agent integration cannot exist independently, as the filebeat `http_endpoint` module does not support the HTTP OPTIONS preflight request mechanism.
-Until [#43930](https://github.com/elastic/beats/issues/43930) is resolved you will require a reverse proxy or edge function to respond correctly to the browser preflight requests.
+Until [#43930](https://github.com/elastic/beats/issues/43930) is resolved you will require a reverse proxy or edge function / worker to respond correctly to browser preflight requests.
 The issue above documents the requirements.

 If you choose to add the `logs-reporting_api.*` data stream to the Observability application settings for error documents, clicking on an error group from the Observability application will currently result in an error.
-This is because the Reporting API events cannot be associated with any specific transaction, the APIs are privacy-preserving and all events are anonymous.
+This is because the Reporting API events cannot be associated with any specific transaction - the APIs are privacy-preserving and all events are anonymous.

 Browser support is complex.
 Some browsers will include a `user-agent` header in their reports, others won't.
 Some will send permissions policy violation reports, others won't.
 The reports received by this integration are to be considered a sample and not representative of all browsers.

+**Importantly** this is not an official Elastic integration and no warrantee or support is offered at this time.

 ## Requirements